 Anyone over 18 who has mental capacity can be an Executor – they could be a family member, friend, business associate or professional advisor.

 Ideally your executor should be someone who's confident, competent and caring and will have the best interests of all Beneficiaries at heart.
-For this reason, if you decide to appoint a Beneficiary to the role of Executor, it can be wise to appoint more than one Executor.
+For this reason, if you decide to appoint a Beneficiary to the role of Executor, it can be wise to appoint more than one Executor to administer the estate.

-You can also choose trained professionals, like the team at Safewill Estates, who are prepared for the work required to act as your Executor, so that you don’t have to burden family or friends with the task.
+You can also choose trained professionals, like the team at Safewill Legal, who are prepared for the work required to act as your Executor.

 An Executor's main responsibility is to act as the trusted representative of the Will maker and to carry out the instructions in the Will in an accurate and timely way.
 This involves being responsible for the following duties:

-This part of an Executor's role includes identifying the property and assets of the Estate and having them valued & insured if needed, collecting money owed to the Will maker, lodging a final tax return and paying any outstanding debts (including any tax owed to the ATO).
+This part of an Executor's role includes identifying the property and assets of the deceased's Estate and having them valued & insured if needed, collecting money owed to the deceased person, lodging a final tax return and paying any outstanding debts (including any tax owed to the ATO).

-Before an Executor can carry out their duties they may need to apply for a Grant of Probate from the court in their state or territory.
+Before an Executor can begin administering the deceased estate, they may need to obtain authority via a probate application in the supreme court.
 A Grant of Probate is an approval given by the Court which formally provides the Executor with authority to carry out the instructions in the Will.

 Our affiliate law firm, Safewill Legal can assist you with applying for a Grant of Probate.

-The main risk in acting as Executor is if you make an error in the administration of the estate, and expose the estate to a loss.
+The main risk in acting as Executor is you may be held liable if you make an error in the administration of the estate, and expose the estate to a loss.
 In this situation, the Executor may be personally liable for the loss if it can be shown that they were careless in carrying out their duties.

-Safewill was designed to help Australians write a Will easily and affordably.
+Safewill was designed to help make estate planning easy and affordable, for you and your family members.
 Appointing an Executor is one of the steps we guide you through when you set your Will up on our easy-to-use online platform.